interfaceconjurer/lwr-scratch-pad/README.md

     }
   }
 ```
 The skeleton styles are adaptable to the component’s styling.
 The skeleton styles will leverage the layout you have already structured in your base components.
-If an HTML element is tagged with “presentation” it will leverage the layout of that HTML element and create a skeleton presentation in that space.
+If an HTML element has attribute `presentation` the css will leverage the layout of that HTML element and create a skeleton presentation in that space.

 How to use it:
 Import presentationHelper into your component’s js file